McCoyGroup/Psience/docs/Psience/VPT2/Wavefunctions/PerturbationTheoryWavefunctions.md

 </div>

-Generates a breakdown of the terms that contribute to the intensity
-        Returns in a format that can be directly exported to JSON if desired.
+Generates a breakdown of the terms that contribute to the intensity Returns in a format that can be directly exported to JSON if desired.
 - `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.VPT2.Wavefunctions.PerturbationTheoryWavefunctions.write_CSV_breakdown" class="docs-object-method">&nbsp;</a>
 ```python